Free (or Almost Free) Things to Do With Kids This Summer

 Some museums and cultural institutions, like botanical gardens, children's museums, zoos, aquariums and observatories, are always free.
-Those we love!
 But even the ones that charge admission often offer free or reduced-rate days or hours weekly or monthly.
 Grab a calendar and map out those times so you'll know instantly on a rainy Tuesday where to find refuge.
-While you're at it, check their calendars for special summer activities -- many offer classes, concerts and tours just for kids.
+While you're at it, check their calendars for special summer activities — many offer classes, concerts and tours just for kids.

 Scores of national retailers are now offering free or inexpensive children's activities or classes.
 (Note: We love this trend, but be careful not to overspend at the store while you're waiting for the kids to finish.)

-- Home Depot and Lowe's run free weekend project workshops for kids (ages 5-12 for Home Depot).
+- Home Depot runs free weekend project workshops for kids.
 You needed new bookshelves, right?

-- Crafts stores, such as Michaels, hold free project demos t that will keep creative kids happy, ages are craft-specific but can start at 3.
+- Crafts stores, such as Michaels, hold free project demos that will keep creative kids happy.
+Ages are craft-specific but can start at 3.

 Whether they're petting animals or picking fruit, kids love farms.
 Check with farms in your area to see if they offer tours, activities or are open to a few hours of help with real farm chores from your pint-size volunteers.

-During the dog days of summer, sometimes you just need to escape to somewhere -- anywhere -- with great air-conditioning.
+During the dog days of summer, sometimes you just need to escape to somewhere — anywhere — with great air-conditioning.
 Luckily, several movie theater chains open their screens to little ones for little prices during summer months.
-Regal Cinemas' Summer Movie Express is offering $1 movies on Tuesday and Wednesday mornings this summer, and Cinemark is showing kids' flicks for as little as 50 cents as part of their Summer Movie Clubhouse.
+Regal Cinemas' Summer Movie Express is offering $1 movies on Tuesday and Wednesday mornings this summer, and Cinemark is showing kids' flicks for as little as $5 for 10 movies or $1 per show as part of their Summer Movie Clubhouse.
 Check theaters in your area for similar deals.